Week 3 lessons: Every game between NFC South teams is must-watch

 "The Committee recommends that the Officiating department emphasize that the defender is responsible to avoid landing on the quarterback when taking him to the ground.
 The Committee also recommended that video be shown to players, coaches, and officials during the offseason demonstrating legal and illegal plays.
 Examples of rushing defenders getting their bodies to the side during the contact and avoiding putting their body weight on the quarterback must be included so that coaches can teach proper technique."

 All of this happened.
 NFL officials visit every team in training camp every year to go over rule changes and points of emphasis specific to that season.
 Every player who's complaining saw a video with multiple examples of how to sack the quarterback legally.
 I've seen it too.
 It begins with about a dozen examples of legal sacks.
 Every player who's complaining and asking, "What does the league want us to do instead?" has been shown an answer.
 Whether they were paying attention or not in their team's annual training camp officials meeting is a different question.
-And the answer probably tells you why this controversy isn't going away anytime soon.
+And the answer probably tells you why this controversy isn't going away.

 The Tennessee Titans are an early-season miracle